kabukky/promenade/README.md

 # Promenade
-A one author theme for the ghost blogging plattform.
+A one author theme for the Ghost blogging plattform.

 ## Demo
 This theme will be up on my website in a few days.
 Link to follow.